 How to Organize Your Gift Closet

-This is by far one of the most important parts of the holiday gift closet.
+This is one of the most essential parts of the holiday gift closet.
+The organization of your gift closet.

-If you just toss items into it, not only will you forget what was in there, but you will also forget who the gift is for and when you plan to give it.
+If you just toss items into it, not only will you forget what was in there, but you will also forget who the gift is for and when you plan to give it to them.

-Like I said before, you will not save any money if you purchase gifts that only sit in your gift closet gathering dust.
+As I said earlier, you will not save any money if you purchase gifts that only sit in your gift closet, gathering dust.
+That is why you want to have a purpose in mind for every gift that you buy.

-But, how do you remember that your cousin Kathy is supposed to receive the coffee and bacon-scented candle because she loves bacon at breakfast?
+But how do you remember that your cousin Katey is supposed to receive the coffee and bacon-scented candle because she loves bacon at breakfast?

-Haha, I know….but hear me out!
-As soon as you get home take your purchases and go to your gift closet.
-Take Kathy’s candle and grab yourself a post-it note.
+I know….but hear me out!
+When you get home, take your new gift purchases to your closet.
+Take Katey’s candle and grab yourself a post-it note.
 Write on it:

-I promise you no matter how old you are, if you buy cousin Kathy a gift in February you WILL NOT remember come October that she is the recipient.
+I promise you, no matter how much you think you will remember, you are if you buy cousin Katey a gift in February, the odds of you remembering come October are slim to none.

 But wait…..